GWartelle/ShinyAgency/README.md

 yarn start
 ```

 This will lead you to the home page of the application.
-You'll see on the upper part of the page the header of the app, with its logo and links to the other pages.
-Downn you'll see an email input, which is here solely for demonstration sake, and a `Changer de mode` button to toggle the dark mode.
+You'll find in the header of the page the logo of the app on the left and the navigation bar on the right.
+Downn you'll see an email input, which is here solely for demonstration sake, and a `Changer de mode` button to toggle on/off the dark mode.
 <br />
-On the center of the page (or in the header) if you click on the `Faire le test` button, this will open the survey page.
+On the center of the page (and in the header) if you click on the `Faire le test` button, this will open up the survey page.

 ![Shiny Survey Page Screenshot][survey-screenshot]

-On the survey page, once you answer all 6 of the questions, and click on `Résultats`, this will redirect to the Results page, which point you out the type of freelance you might need for your project.
+On the survey page, once you answer all 6 of the questions, and click on `Résultats`, this will redirect you to the Results page, which points you out the type of freelance you might need for your project.

 ![Shiny Results Page Screenshot][results-screenshot]

-And now, if you click on `Découvrez nos profils` (or on `Profils` in the header), you are redirected to the Profiles page, with fictive profiles of freelancers, which you can select based on your needs.
+And now, if you click on `Découvrez nos profils` (or on `Profils` in the header), you will be redirected to the Profiles page, with examples of freelancer profiles, which you can select based on your needs.

 ![Shiny Profiles Page Screenshot][profiles-screenshot]